 Resources for Online Radiology Tech Students

 With many of today’s accredited radiology tech programs offering some of or all of their coursework online, it’s more important than ever that students have the resources they need to succeed in remote learning.
-If you’re in an online radiology tech program, or one that’s temporarily switched to an online learning model, here are five resources that can help you make the most of your experience.
+If you’re in an online radiology tech program, or one that’s temporarily switched to an online learning model, here are four resources that can help you make the most of your experience.

 Rad Tech Certification Prep Resources